peteroupc/html3dutil/doc/H3DU.MathUtil.md

 #### Examples

 The following example rotates a vector,
-"vec", about the Z axis by the given angle, "angle".
+"vec", about the z-axis by the given angle, "angle".

     var newVector H3DU.MathUtil.mat4projectVec3(
     H3DU.MathUtil.mat4rotated(angle, 0, 0, 1), vec);